 As a book lover, it's impossible for me not to click on a "top 10" list.
 Perhaps you might enjoy seeing mine.

-There is a difference between my top 10 books and the best 10 books.
+There is a difference between my favorite 10 books and the best 10 books.
 There are "better" or more technically proficient writings out there.
 However, these books have had the greatest impact on my life.
-That's why they're my "top".

-My ranking of my top 7 books of all time:
+Here are my favorite 7 books of all time:

-1. The Glass Castle by Jeannette Walls - I've read this memoir seven times from high school through my twenties.
-It follows the childhood shaped by a father who gambles their money away, a mother who enacts no rules, and siblings who together persist through moving, violence, and uncertainty.
+The Glass Castle by Jeannette Walls - I've read this memoir seven times.
+It follows the childhood shaped by a father who gambles their money away, a mother who enacts no rules, and siblings who persist together through moving, violence, and uncertainty.
 She shares a special relationship with her father, a failed dreamer.
 I have a similar relationship with my father.
 This was "my first literature love".

 “We had some times, didn't we?'